SulekSulowski/DVS-lip-reading/README.md

 ### Plan for the Next Milestone
-- Prepare architecture of whole pipeline - Miłosz Senator and Szczepan Tokarczyk
+- Prepare architecture and description of whole pipeline - Miłosz Senator and Szczepan Tokarczyk
 - Implement solution in python - Jakub Sulowski